rgrannell1/kea/BUGS.md

 - [ ] #12 make xDropWhile more memory efficient by writing in terms of tail.
 - [ ] #13 add a description to xSplitWith.
 - [ ] #14 Important; make xSplitWith more efficient; currently poorly implemented.
+- [ ] #15 Possible bug in xReducer: xReducer c 10:1 != 1:10.
+Investigate, fix, then close.

 ### Done: